 Broker Fiduciary Rating represents PACRA's opinion on the relative management quality, customer service and sustainability of operations of a broker.
 PACRA arrives at an opinion after detailed evaluation of several qualitative and quantitative factors.
 However, PACRA's approach is more skewed towards qualitative aspect when assigning Fiduciary Rating to a broker.
 This document explains our general approach to assign fiduciary rating to a broker and factors that are likely to affect rating outcomes.
-Our presentation of this rating methodology proceeds with i) Introduction, ii) Profile iii) Ownership, iv) Governance, v) Management and Client Services, vi) Internal Controls and Regulatory Compliance, vii) Business sustainability and, viii) Financial sustainability.
-In the appendices, we describe our rating scale along with definitions.

 This methodology is applicable to brokers licensed to undertake securities broker activity under Securities Act, 2015, and permitted to undertake future's broker activity for futures contracts based on securities and financial instruments as per section 52 of the Futures Market Act, 2016.